PI-Portal/pi_portal/README.md

 One set of credentials will be used by PI Portal for video files, the other by [logz.io](https://logz.io/) for log files.

 You can also configure [lifecycle rules](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lifecycle-mgmt.html) for these buckets to control data retention.
-(And it's definately a good idea to ensure they are not publicly accessible!)
+(And it's definitely a good idea to ensure they are not publicly accessible!)

 #### Logz IO Integration